Long-term care, or "LTC," refers to insurance, programs, and services geared toward helping older adults with the basic activities of daily living.

 Types of Long-term Care Options

 There are many types of long-term care options, depending on the needs and resources of the recipient.
-Seniors who require the assistance of someone else to help with their physical or emotional needs may obtain services at any of the following locations:
+Older adults who require help with their physical or emotional needs may obtain services at any of the following locations:

 - In the home of the person receiving care